Timeline of the COVID-19 pandemic in Australia (July–December 2021): September 2021

 On 23 September in NSW, the lockdown in Hilltops LGA was extended by 7 days, according to the state Health Ministry (NSW Health), "… due to ongoing transmission in the area".

 On 23 September in Victoria, there was a strong police presence in Melbourne at State Parliament, CFMEU offices, and the Shrine of Remembrance.
 92 arrests were made as police checked that people were lawfully in the CBD and in compliance with the state Chief Health Officers' current directives.
 Some arrests were for outstanding warrants.
 The protests resulted in the temporary closure of a vaccination centre at Melbourne Town Hall, and also a drop-in clinic for the homeless near Queen Victoria Market.
 Staff at the vaccination clinic were verbally and physically abused in public places on their way to work.

 On 24 September in Victoria, there was again a strong presence of police in Melbourne.
 More than 200 were arrested across the city as police acted to prevent protesters gathering.

 On 26 September in the ACT, there was 1 death, the first in the Territory since mid-April 2020.
 The man was fully vaccinated, but in his 90s, and undergoing end-of-life treatment.
 The total number of COVID deaths in the ACT increased to 4.

 On 26 September in NSW, the 60% level of full (double dose) COVID-19 vaccination of eligible residents was reached.
-85% have had a single vaccine dose.
+85% had had a single vaccine dose.

 On 27 September in NSW, Cowra was due to come out of a 7-day lockdown at midnight, but "due to the risk of ongoing COVID-19 transmission" it was extended to 12:01am on 5 October.

-On 28 September in NSW, there were 15 deaths of confirmed COVID cases to 8pm, the states' highest COVID-19 death toll in a 24-hour period.
+On 28 September in NSW, there were 15 deaths of confirmed COVID cases to 8pm, the state's highest COVID-19 death toll in a 24-hour period.
 The total number of COVID related deaths in NSW was now 387 since the beginning of the pandemic, 331 during the NSW Delta outbreak.

 National deaths rose to 1,278.

 Also on 28 September in NSW, at 6pm the Port Macquarie-Hastings and Muswellbrook Shire LGAs were both placed back into lockdown for 7 days.

 On 29 September in NSW, Oberon Council LGA went into lockdown at 6pm for 7 days.
 The stay-at-home order applies to residents and visitors to Oberon since 20 September.

 Also on 29 September in NSW, the total number of COVID-19 vaccine doses administered exceeded 10 million at 10,101,970 doses.

-On 30 September in NSW at least 65% of the states' over-16 population had been fully vaccinated, and over 87% had received one dose.
+On 30 September in NSW at least 65% of the state's over-16 population had been fully vaccinated, and over 87% had received one dose.